 I would not rate it as the best ever coffee I have had, but it came close.

 Somebody within that shop knew how to make really good, hot coffee.
-If only I knew who it was, I could perhaps think of poaching him to start my own coffee shop.
+If only I knew who it was, I could perhaps think of poaching the person to start my own coffee shop.
+You know, you can make 50% higher profits on a cup of coffee just by calling it by an exotic name…and even higher if you are willing to invest in some abstract wall paintings…

 Stopping my vagrant mind from gallivanting on such random thoughts, I fixed my eyes and thoughts on the coffee cup – a rather large cup which even more largely proclaimed it was 100% paper.

-Surely, my mind was wondering, there is something amiss.
+Surely, my mind was wondering, there was something amiss.

 The simplest way to figure out if a cup was made of 100% paper was – well, you guessed it, just try to tear it.
 If it were 100% paper, you could tear it clean, you know what I mean.
 If there was plastic laminated, ah, you will feel it and find it.

 I tore the cup…well, I’m not sure if you have tried tearing paper cups – or supposed paper cups – but one way I have used to tear it was to do it at the rim.
-You press two adjacent fingers on the rim, and try tearing it across the circumference while the other hand supports this action.
+You press two adjacent fingers on either side of the rim, and try tearing it across the circumference while the other hand supports this action.
+I do it almost every time I see such a message – an act that had not exactly befriended me with some lovely-looking air hostesses.

 I tried it this time, and it tore…but well, there it was, a very thin line of plastic whose uneven edges could be seen distinctly flapping out of the paper edges.